How Much of a Model Do We Need? Redundancy and Slimmability in Remote Sensing Foundation Models: Related Work

 \textbf{Remote Sensing Foundation Models.}

-With advances in \ac{SSL} and the increasing availability of large-scale \ac{RS} data, the development of \acp{FM} has gained significant attention as a way of learning general-purpose \ac{RS} representations.
-These models leverage \ac{SSL} objectives such as contrastive learning or \ac{MIM} for pretraining on diverse sensors and tasks.
-As shown in \Cref{tab:rsfm_overview}, representative models span multiple orders of magnitude in parameters and computational budgets.
-For instance, Prithvi~\cite{prithvi_v1, prithvi_v2} leverages Sentinel-2 and Landsat time-series data, while Satlas~\cite{bastani2023satlas} introduces 300M+ annotations for supervision.
+With advances in \ac{SSL} and the increasing availability of large-scale \ac{RS} data, the development of \acp{FM} has gained significant attention for learning general-purpose \ac{RS} representations.
+These models leverage \ac{SSL} objectives such as contrastive learning or \ac{MIM} for pretraining by using different data modalities.
+As shown in \Cref{tab:rsfm_overview}, widely used \ac{RS} \acp{FM} span multiple orders of magnitude in parameters and computational budgets.
+For instance, Prithvi~\cite{prithvi_v1, prithvi_v2} leverages Sentinel-2 and Landsat time-series data, while Satlas~\cite{bastani2023satlas} introduces 300M+ annotations for supervision, and SSL4EO-S12~\cite{wang2023ssl4eo} provides \ac{ViT} encoders pretrained via contrastive objectives on a large-scale multi-seasonal Sentinel-2 dataset.
 Beyond scaling, architectural innovations have focused on domain-specific adaptations.
 First, temporal and spectral modeling advances through SatMAE~\cite{cong2022satmae} with temporal-spectral encodings and ScaleMAE~\cite{reed2023scale} with resolution-aware embeddings.
 Second, modality-agnostic designs have emerged, including DOFA~\cite{xiong2024neural}, which dynamically adapts to channel configurations, and TerraMind~\cite{jakubik2025terramind}, which enables cross-modal generation.
 Third, multi-modal integration is addressed by RingMoE~\cite{bi2025ringmoe}, which employs hierarchical \ac{MoE} with modal-specialized experts.

 More recently, efficiency considerations have motivated alternative architectural approaches.
 For example, RS-vHeat~\cite{hu2025rs} replaces attention mechanisms with heat conduction operators to reduce complexity, while CSMoE~\cite{hackel2025csmoe} achieves 2$\times$ computational efficiency by utilizing the Soft \ac{MoE} mechanisms.
-However, these approaches optimize for fixed efficiency-accuracy trade-offs at design time, consequently lacking the runtime adaptability needed for dynamic resource constraints.
-Despite this growing body of work, no prior research has investigated whether \ac{RS} \acp{FM} exhibit different slimmability properties compared to \ac{CV} models, nor explored the representational characteristics governing post-hoc slimmability in this domain.
+However, these models are optimized for fixed efficiency-accuracy trade-offs at design time, consequently lacking the runtime adaptability needed for dynamic resource constraints.
+Despite these advances, no prior research has investigated whether \ac{RS} \acp{FM} exhibit different slimmability properties compared to \ac{CV} models, nor explored the representational characteristics governing post-hoc slimmability in this domain.

 \newPageToggle